Last Updated on October 30, 2025 by Emma Fajcz | Published: October 25, 2022

 What you’ll be served at an apericena is a little different depending on where you are in Italy.
 You’ll find different classics in every city around Italy.
 Here are a few different bites you can expect when you sit down for an apericena.

-Tagliere – The delicious charcuterie board made with the best tastes of Italy.
-Always a crowd pleaser, this is the most common offering at an abundant aperitivo – or apericena.
-A tagliere might be of just salumi or just cheese but is often a mixed plate.
+This delicious charcuterie board is made with the best tastes of Italy.
+Always a crowd pleaser, this is the most common offering at an abundant aperitivo or apericena.
+A tagliere might be of just salumi or just cheese, but is often a mixed plate.

 Local cheeses and salumi are sliced and served with a cocktail, or glass of wine, sometimes with a local jam or honey for a final touch.
 Especially if you are in Florence, you will often be served a selection of local pecorino cheese with delectable honey to drizzle on top.

-Buffets – Found all over Italy, but a true tradition in Milan.
 The most abundant apericena is marked by a delicious buffet.
+Buffets are found all over Italy, but are a true tradition in Milan.
 Usually, you’ll pay for a cocktail, plus a few euros, to have an endless buffet.

 Every bar serves it up a bit differently, but you are sure to find a mix of pasta and rice dishes, veggies, focaccia or bread, and much more.
 You’ll even find bars or restaurants that do themed buffets like sushi, Indian, or Mexican cuisine.

-Cicchetti – The apericena of Venice, cicchetti are much like the Spanish tapas, with small bruschetta or focaccia served with various toppings.
-You’ll most likely find a few with tasty baccalà (codfish) as it is a local favorite.
+The favorite apericena food in Venice is cicchetti!
+These are much like Spanish tapas, and consist of small bruschetta or focaccia served with various toppings.
+You’ll most likely find a few with tasty baccalà (codfish), as it is a local favorite.

 What Do You Drink for Apericena?